• Skip to main content

 Inspiration

 My primary expertise as a writer and speaker has been the Christian market.
-So, as an agent, I focus my efforts in representing books—both fiction and nonfiction—for the Christian market (though if a proposal has crossover appeal, the resources are available to me to take it to the general market).
-In particular, I will be interested in:
+So, as an agent, I focus my efforts on representing books—both fiction and nonfiction—for the Christian market (though when a proposal has broad appeal for the general market, the resources are available to me to take it there).
+In particular, I am interested in:

 As a rule, I will not be looking at:

-Fiction: fantasy, horror, science fiction, middle grade, young adult (YA).
+Fiction: NO fantasy, science fiction, time travel, horror, middle grade, young adult (YA).

 Investment